 - Collect as much relevant history and clinical and epidemiological information as possible.
-Using this information, Biosecurity Queensland will be able to undertake likelihood and risk assessments that will help to inform advice regarding next steps.
+Using this information, Biosecurity Queensland will be able to undertake likelihood and risk assessments to help inform the next steps.

 - Apply enhanced biosecurity measures.
 This may include working with livestock owners to implement the following:

-- Immediately isolate the affected animals and keep them away from the edge of the property.
-Prevent people who have been in contact with the suspected stock from contacting other at-risk animals.
-Do not allow animals such as dogs, cats and poultry to have contact with stock, as they may act as fomite vectors and spread the disease.
+- Immediately isolate affected animals and keep them away from the edge of the property.
+Prevent people who have been in contact with the suspected stock from coming into contact with other at-risk animals.
+Do not allow animals such as dogs, cats and poultry to have contact with stock, as they may act as vectors to transmit the virus.

 - Prevent movement from the property of vehicles, clothing, animal feed, waste material or anything that has been in contact with the suspect stock.

 - Prevent visitors or vehicles entering the property.
-If possible, put a 'NO ENTRY' sign on farm gates and other access points.
+A 'NO ENTRY' sign may be used on farm gates and other access points.

-- Prevent people on the property from leaving.
-Anyone who must leave for emergency reasons must shower first, leaving all farm clothes on the property and taking special care to ensure footwear is particularly clean, with no dirt or faeces left on the soles or on any remaining clothing.
+- Prevent people leaving the property.
+Anyone who must leave for emergency reasons must shower first, leave all farm clothes on the property and take special care to ensure footwear is particularly clean, with no dirt or faeces left on the soles or on any remaining clothing.